Secret Level: Production

 Secret Level was created by Tim Miller, who executive produces at his company Blur Studio.
 Blur Studio serves as a production company along with Amazon MGM Studios, who saw the success of Love, Death & Robots on Netflix and so commissioned the same studio behind it to make another similarly structured series for them, but with video game franchises.
 Dave Wilson serves as executive producer and supervising director.
 According to Miller and Wilson, the series took three years to create from start to finish.

 While Secret Level was in the works, Sony was pushing their then upcoming video-game Concord to become a "Star Wars" level multimedia franchise.
 For that reason, Sony commissioned Blur Studio to produce an episode about Concord depicting, in part, its ongoing fictional narrative and new characters coming to the game.
 After production for Secret Level was completed, but before its official release, Sony released Concord but pulled the title from the market within two weeks due to unexpectedly low sales and player count.
 Miller stated that they did not consider removing the Concord episode from the series, despite Sony's market retraction of the game upon which it was based.
 Miller's decision to keep the episode was, in part, to honor the work that had already been put into it and in respect to some of the other episodes' featured games that had yet to be released, as this was the case with the Pac-Man episode turning out to be a teaser for Bandai Namco's then upcoming game Shadow Labyrinth.

 On December 17, 2024, the series was renewed for a second season.

+On August 3, 2026, a spinoff series based on the Warhammer 40,000 episode was announced to be in development.